Treasure Find Laws Around the World

 According to the Treasure Trove Act any treasure find, by a metal detector or otherwise, of more than 10 rupees (currently ~.16 USD) must be reported to the Collector.
 It is then handed over or a deposit given to the government as soon as possible.
 After a process of trying to find the owner is completed, you will get all or part of the find depending on the outcome of the Collector’s findings.

 Each Providence has rights over how it handles the finding of relics, including old coins.
 In general though, if you find anything that the government has outlined as artifacts you are to stop what you are doing and call the appropriate authorities.
 Nova Scotia has a portion of its website dedicated to what to do if you find something while metal detecting.
 They even have the number for the Nova Scotia Museum.

 Once again I will refer to the European Council for Metal Detecting since they have just published the basic laws on their website.
-Basically you can search for lost item on private land (with permission of course) but hunting for artifacts and on/near historical sites is against the law.
+Basically, you can search for lost items on private land (with permission of course) but hunting for artifacts and on/near historical sites is against the law.